 At Tecumseh Vista Academy Secondary, students and staff strive for academic excellence.
 We offer a variety of programs and services to meet the learning needs of all students.
-In addition to a regular high school curriculum, we offer an E-STEAM Program for students that want an enhanced learning opportunity in Science, Technology, Engineering, Art and Mathematics.
+In addition to a regular high school curriculum, we offer an e-STEAM Program for students that want an enhanced learning opportunity in entrepreneurship - Science, Technology, Engineering, Art and Mathematics.
 We offer French Immersion Program for students who want to be immersed in French culture and language.
-We offer a Specialist High Skills Major Program (SHSM) in Business Studies.
+We offer Specialist High Skills Major Programs (SHSM) in Arts & Culture, and Business Studies.
 Finally, we offer a Skills to Enhance Personal Success Program (STEPS).
 We are very proud of our students' academic achievements.
 Many of our Gr.
 12 graduates earn scholarships, awards and bursaries to Colleges and Universities across Ontario and Canada.